Milly801/Milly801/README.md

 - 📫 How to reach me **gcwalisilematse186@gmail.com**

-- ⚡ Fun fact **about me is that I love cars, obsessed with planes and travelling.
+- ⚡ Fun fact **about me is that I love cars🚗, obsessed with planes and travelling.
 Have been to ✈️🇳🇦🇿🇦🇩🇪🇫🇷🇬🇭**

 <h3 align="left">Connect with me:</h3>
 <p align="left">